-- 1. STR_TEMPLATE string → is the name of the template user-config file (within the muffindata directory) used to generate the ensemble. - Note that the user-config may already contain a value for the varying parameter(s) the automatically-generated parameter values will be appended at the very end of the file, hence over-writing any previous values. - 2.
-STR_PARAMS $string \rightarrow is$ the name of the parameter configuration file (omitting the '.dat' extension).
-The format of this file is plain text and takes a '.dat' extension.
+1. STR\TEMPLATE - string $\rightarrow$ is the name of the template user-config file (within the muffindata directory) used to generate the ensemble.

+Note that the user-config may already contain a value for the varying parameter(s) - the automatically-generated parameter values will be appended at the very end of the file, hence over-writing any previous values.

+2. STR\PARAMS - string → is the name of the parameter configuration file (omitting the '.dot' extension).
+The format of this file is plain text and takes a '.dot' extension.
 Example contents for this file are provided in the MATLAB help for this function.